Descriptive mitogenomics

 Avian mitogenome organisation

-In the avian ground pattern, the mitogenome contains two rRNA genes, 22 tRNA genes, 13 protein-coding genes, an elongate non-coding control region, and possibly an extended tandem duplication.
-This pattern is typical for almost all metazoans (Bernt et al., 2014).
+In the avian ground pattern, the mitogenome contains 37 coding genes (two rRNA genes, 22 tRNA genes, and 13 protein-coding genes) and an elongate non-coding control region.
+In addition, an extended tandem duplication might have been present.
+This pattern (excluding the tandem duplication) is typical for almost all metazoans (Bernt et al., 2014).

 Compared to other vertebrates, in avian mitogenomes the positions of the adjacent gene clusters [CYB:T:P] and [ND6:E] are interchanged, with the derived gene order [CYB:T:P:ND6:E] representing an avian ground-pattern apomorphy (Montaña-Lozano et al., 2022).